Get

 multiple kittens in a litter box

-While kitties have no problem sharing people and items, they are adamant about sharing their litter trays.
+While kitties have no problem sharing people and items, they are often adamant about sharing their litter trays.
 But why do cats hate sharing litter trays?
 Keep reading and find out why it’s not a good idea to have your cats share litter boxes.

 The Cat-to-Litter Box Ratio

 The feline’s rule of thumb is one litter tray per cat, plus one for spare.
 So, if you have one cat, you’ll need two litter boxes and three boxes for two cats.
-This ratio allows each cat to claim its tray since cats hate sharing litter trays.
+This ratio allows each cat to claim their tray since cats hate sharing litter trays.

 Image Credit: Lightspruch, Shutterstock

 It would be best to observe this ratio or keep an extra box around, even if your kitties don’t mind sharing.
-It’ll help one cat find an appropriate place for its bathroom if the other cat is using one litter box at that time.
+It’ll help one cat find an appropriate place for their bathroom if the other cat is using one litter box at that time.

-It’s equally important to put the litter boxes in different designated places, at least one on each floor, to prevent your pets from climbing up and down the stairs to use the toilet and make it to the tray in time.
+It’s equally important to put the litter boxes in different designated places, with at least one on each floor, to prevent your pets from climbing up and down the stairs to use the toilet and make it to the tray in time.

 Why Cat’s Should Not Share Litter Boxes